 Celebrate the winter solstice and its warm traditions with a concert of original and traditional acoustic music drawn from the multi-platinum selling Winter Solstice series as well as their many solo releases.
-Windham Hill founder and Grammy-winning guitarist, Will Ackerman, and Grammy Award-nominated singer, fiddler, pianist, and songwriter Barbara Higbie, Grammy-nominated guitarist, composer Alex de Grassi and supporting musician, guitarist Todd Boston come together to lead joyous holiday concerts.
+Windham Hill founder and Grammy-winning guitarist Will Ackerman, and Grammy Award-nominated singer, fiddler, pianist Barbara Higbie, Grammy-nominated guitarist, composer Alex de Grassi, and supporting musicians, guitarist Todd Boston and cellist Mia Pixley come together to lead joyous holiday concerts.

 “…Will Ackerman’s … pieces have that timeless introspection that has made his music so enduring.”